Find out if you can get a refund on goods and services under a VAT Refund Scheme if you’re a charity.

 It only applies to those charities which are defined as a qualifying charity in section 33D of the VAT Act 1994.

 - palliative care charities

 - medical courier charities

-This notice assumes a working knowledge of basic VAT principles, as outlined in the VAT guide (Notice 700).
+This notice assumes a working knowledge of basic VAT principles, as outlined in the VAT guide (VAT Notice 700).

-VAT Notice 701/1: charities has general guidance on VAT and charities, including details of certain reliefs.
+How VAT affects charities (VAT Notice 701/1) has general guidance on VAT and charities, including details of certain reliefs.

 Palliative care charities, air ambulance charities, search and rescue charities and medical courier charities.
 For definitions of these charities see paragraph 1.7.